pgMemento/pgMemento/README.md

 2. About
 --------

-Memento.
-Isn't there a movie called like this?
-About losing memories?
-And the plot is presented in reverse order, right?
-With pgMemento it is similar.
-Databases have no memories of what happened in the past unless it is written down somewhere.
-From these notes it can figure out, how a past state might have looked like.

-pgMemento is a bunch of PL/pgSQL scripts that enable auditing of a PostgreSQL database.
-I take extensive use of JSON/JSONB functions to log my data.
-Thus, version 9.4 or higher is needed.

-As I'm on schemaless side with JSONB one audit table is enough to save all changes of all my tables.
-I do not need to care a lot about the structure of my tables.
+pgMemento logs DML changes inside a PostgreSQL database.
+These logs are bound to events and transactions and not validity intervals.
+Because of that it is also possible to rollback certain changes of the past and keeping the database consistent.

+pgMemento uses triggers to log the changes.
+Only deltas between OLD and NEW are stored in order to save disk space.
+Having only fragments of rows makes things a bit more complicated but you will see that it can work quiet well using the JSONB data type.
+One log table is used to store the changes of all audited tables.

 ![alt text](https://github.com/pgMemento/pgMemento/blob/master/material/generic_logging.png "Generic logging")

-For me, the main advantage using JSONB is the ability to convert table rows to one column and populate them back to sets of records without losing information on the data types.
-This is very handy when creating a past table state.
-I think the same applies to the PostgreSQL extension hstore so pgMemento could also be realized using hstore except JSONB.

-But taking a look into the past of the database is not the only motivation.
-In the future everybody will use logical decoding for that, I guess.
-With pgMemento the user shall be able to also roll back certain transactions happened in the past.
-I want to design a logic that checks if a transactions can be reverted in order that it fits to following transactions, e.g. a DELETE is simple, but what about reverting an UPDATE on data that has been deleted later anyway?

-For further reading please consider that pgMemento has neither been tested nor benchmarked a lot by myself.
-It is still work-in-progress.
+pgMemento provides functions to recreate a former database state in a separate database schema incl. constraints and indexes.
+This state can be used for histrical reasons or as a planning alternative to play around with.

+pgMemento is not designed for write-instensive databases.
+You will certainly run out of disk space pretty soon.
+Nevertheless, transactions and data can simply be removed from the logs at any time without affecting the versioning mechanism.

+pgMemento is written in plain PL/pgSQL.
+Thus, it can be set up on every machine with PostgreSQL 9.4 or higher.
 I tagged a first version of pgMemento (v0.1) that uses the JSON data type and can be used along with PostgreSQL 9.3, but it is slower and can not handle very big data as JSON strings.
 I recommend to always use the newest version of pgMemento.

 3. System requirements